+The chaire of comitoes belongs to your the Court Courties The choice of services belongs to you - the South Carolina real estate consumer.
 THIS DOCUMENT IS NOT A CONTRACT.
-Signature: Date: This brochure has been approved by the South Carolina Real Estate Signature: Date: Commission for use in explaining representation issues in real estate Acknowledgement of Receipt by Avison Young - South Carolina, Inc. transactions and consumer rights as a (Brokerage Firm Name) buyer and seller.
-Reprinting without 25 permission is permitted provided no Signature: box SIGN 1XJKV7Z1-4P55KL67 Date: changes or modifications are made.
+Acknowledgement of Receipt by Consumer: This brochure has been approved by South Carolina Real Estate Commission for use in Signature Date explaining representation issues in real estate transactions and consumer rights as a Signature Date buyer or seller.
+Reprinting without permission is permitted provided no changes or modifications are made.